DanCag/TOPOS_old_old/README.md

 Default matrixes are available in ./required_data/f_ratio under the name _CTC-pooled_BRCA_tpm.tsv_ and _TCGA-BRCA\_from_training_tpm.tsv_ respectively.
 These are the matrixes used in the study to compute F-ratio.

-*Runtime*: ~ 4 hours (default single-cell matrix has 339 cells, default bulk matrix has 662 samples, genes in common are 14112)
+*Runtime*: ~ 0.4 minute (default single-cell matrix has 339 cells, default bulk matrix has 662 samples, genes in common are 14112)